groue/GRMustache/README.md

 Depending on the method which has been used to create the original template, partials will be looked in different places :

-- In the current working directory:
+- In the main bundle:
 	- `renderObject:fromString:error:`
 	- `parseString:error:`
-- Relatively to the URL of the including template:
-	- `renderObject:fromContentsOfURL:error:`
-	- `parseContentsOfURL:error:`
-- In the bundle:
+- In the specified bundle:
 	- `renderObject:fromResource:bundle:error:`
 	- `renderObject:fromResource:withExtension:bundle:error:`
 	- `parseResource:bundle:error:`
 	- `parseResource:withExtension:bundle:error:`
+- Relatively to the URL of the including template:
+	- `renderObject:fromContentsOfURL:error:`
+	- `parseContentsOfURL:error:`

 You can actually load partials from anywhere in the file system.
 First create a GRMustacheTemplateLoader instance with any of those class methods:

+	+ (id)templateLoaderWithCurrentWorkingDirectory;
 	+ (id)templateLoaderWithURL:(NSURL *)url;
 	+ (id)templateLoaderWithURL:(NSURL *)url extension:(NSString *)ext;
 	+ (id)templateLoaderWithBundle:(NSBundle *)bundle;